Women of Achievement Awards Luncheon

 Women of Professional Excellence are high achievers, successful professionals, and are often the next generation of Women of Achievement.

-VISIONARY, CAROLE F. HOOVER, AND 7 TRAILBLAZING WOMEN TO BE HONORED BY YWCA GREATER CLEVELAND
+VISIONARY, CAROLE F. HOOVER, AND 7 TRAILBLAZING WOMEN HONORED BY YWCA GREATER CLEVELAND

 CLEVELAND, OH – YWCA Greater Cleveland has announced the 2017 recipients of the YWCA Women of Achievement Awards.
 This prestigious award is presented to a select group of Northeast Ohio women who have achieved extraordinary accomplishments through career success, community service, leadership, mentoring, and dedication to YWCA’s mission of eliminating racism and empowering women.